 The 3-4-5 method works as follows for a woodworking project:

-On one side of a corner, measure three inches from the corner and make a mark.
-On the opposite side of the corner, measure four inches from the corner and make a mark.
+On one side of a corner, measure 3 inches (or some multiple of 3 inches) from the corner and make a mark.
+On the opposite side of the corner, measure 4 inches (or the same multiple of 4 inches) from the corner and make a mark.
 Next, measure between the two marks.
-If the distance is five inches, your corner is square!
+If the distance is 5 inches (or the appropriate multiple of 5), your corner is square.

-How does this work?
-By using the Pythagorean Theorem.
-If we plug the following values into the theorem (a=3, b=4, c=5), we find that the equation is true: three-squared (9) plus four-squared (16) is equal to five-squared (25).
+Why does this work?
+Because the 3-4-5 method is simply a modified version of the classic Pythagorean Theorem.
+If we plug the following values into the theorem (a=3, b=4, c=5), we find that the equation is true: 32 (9) plus 42 (16) is equal to 52 (25).

 The beauty of this rule is that it is scalable to almost any size.
 An excavation crew digging a foundation for a home, for example, can position long strings stretched between batter boards, then use measurements of 9, 12, and 15 feet to check for squareness of the foundation layout.
 And of course, metric units of measurement can also be used.
 For that matter, any unit of measurement can be used, up to miles or kilometers.
 It doesn't really matter what scale you use, provided you maintain the standard proportional relationship of 3-4-5.